Research Centers and Units

 In 2010, the Center for Children and Youth hosted a national conference in Springdale, Ark., focused on the confluence of literacy and the arts.
 The conference featured speakers from the Kennedy Center for Performing Arts, Temple University, the National Council of Teachers of English, and local experts on arts integration approaches to teaching.
 Later in 2010, Dr. Chris Goering in the Curriculum and Instruction Department was appointed as the center’s first director.
 E-mail Dr. Goering or call him at 479-575-4209.

-The Center for Engineering Logistics and Distribution (CELDi) is a multi-university, multidisciplinary, National Science Foundation sponsored Industry/University Cooperative Research Center located in the Department of Industrial Engineering.
+The Center for Excellence in Logistics and Distribution (CELDi) is a multi-university, multidisciplinary, National Science Foundation sponsored Industry/University Cooperative Research Center located in the Department of Industrial Engineering.
 CELDi emerged in 2001 from The Logistics Institute (1994) to provide integrated solutions to logistics problems, through research related to modeling, analysis, and intelligent-systems technologies.
 Research endeavors are driven and sponsored by representatives from a broad range of member organizations, including manufacturing, maintenance, distribution, transportation, information technology, and consulting.
-Partner universities include the University of Oklahoma, Oklahoma State University, and the University of Louisville.
+Partner universities include the University of Missouri, Clemson University, Virginia Tech and UC Berkeley.
 This partnership among academic institutions and industry represents the effective integration of private and public sectors to enhance a U.S. competitive edge in the global market place.

 CELDi helps industry partners excel by leveraging their supply chain to achieve a distinguishable, sustainable difference.
 Member companies realize a measurable return on their investment by creating competitive value chains in terms of cost and service quality.
 Through basic research, collaborative applied research with industry, technology transfer, and education, CELDi is a catalyst for developing the engineering logistics methodology necessary for logistics value chain optimization.